 - Laparoscopy uses a very small incision and a tiny, illuminated telescope-like instrument.
 The instrument is inserted into the abdomen to remove the cyst.
 This technique works for smaller cysts

-- Laparotomy involves a bigger incision in the stomach.
+- Laparotomy involves a bigger incision in the abdomen.
 Doctors prefer this technique for larger cysts and ovarian tumours.